Plantos-Sensor/plantos-mdbook/src/Introduction.md

 #  Introduction
-American Farming is deeply ingrained in our country's identity; a large driver in American population growth and land expansion, farming has established itself as a core industry in AMerican culture.
-Due to a combination of socio-economic disparities and agrarian policy, the barrier to entry for new farmers has become increasingly difficult.
-These difficulties to establish and maintain a profitable farm has led the farmining industry to consolidate land and profits unproportionately.
-The reduced competition in food supply chains has led to higher food prices for consumers.
+American Farming is deeply ingrained in our country's identity; a large driver in American population growth and land expansion, farming has established itself as a core industry in American culture.
+Due to a combination of socio-economic disparities and agrarian policy, the barrier to entry for new farmers has become increasingly high.
+These difficulties to establish and maintain a profitable farm has led the farmning industry to consolidate land and profits unproportionately.
+The reduced competition in food supply chains has culminated on the consumer level, negatively impacting food prices, quality, and environmental sustainability.

+The combination of these factors are prompting a cultural return to self-sustainability, as planting ones own produce can alleviate some of the challenges created by the American farming industry.
+Farming requires immense amounts of institutional knowledge which is frequently aquired through years of experience.
+To a consumer farmer, with little or no background in operating a farm, obtaining this knowledge through conventional methods is untangible.
+Plantos aims to provide an out-of-the-box solution for what consumer farmers lack in institutional industrial farming knowlege.

 - [ ] Context
 	- [ ] environmental